simon-filgo/salesforce2/pricing_algorithm.md

 - Apply all available rules from most specific to least specific.
 - Don't apply two rules for the same dimension (specific product and product family for example)
 - Most specific rule wins
+- If error in process, return list price

 ## Algorithm
 The algorithm applies pricing rules from the most specific to the least specific for each dimensions